JiahaoYao/awesome-ray/README.md

 ### distributed computing
 - [Fugue](https://github.com/fugue-project/fugue) a unified interface for distributed computing that lets users execute Python, pandas, and SQL code on Ray without rewrites.
+- [Daft](https://github.com/Eventual-Inc/Daft) is a fast, Pythonic and scalable open-source dataframe library built for Python and Machine Learning workloads.
+- [Flower](https://github.com/adap/flower)(flwr) is a framework for building federated learning systems.
+Uses Ray for scaling out experiments from desktop, single GPU rack, or multi-node GPU cluster.
+- [Modin](https://github.com/modin-project/modin): Scale your pandas workflows by changing one line of code.
+Uses Ray for transparently scaling out to multiple nodes.
+- [Volcano](https://github.com/volcano-sh/volcano) is a batch system built on Kubernetes.
+It provides a suite of mechanisms that are commonly required by many classes of batch & elastic workloads.

 ### Ray AIR
 - [Ray on Azure ML](https://github.com/microsoft/ray-on-aml) Turning AML compute into Ray cluster